Has Asbestos Been Banned in the United States?

 Now that knowledge is widespread of the dangerous nature of asbestos, many people believe that it has been banned.
 Such a belief is partly correct and partly incorrect.
 Luckily, the usage of asbestos is now regulated much more closely than it once was.
 However, asbestos is still used widely in a number of industries, and the Occupational Health and Safety Administration estimates that the number of people exposed to asbestos on a daily basis still exceeds one million.
 In this article, we will discuss this issue, along with some of the seminal moments in the legal history of asbestos.

 Litigation and Bankruptcies

 Asbestos-related litigation exploded in the 1980s and thereafter.
-In August 1982, Johns-Manville filed an historic bankruptcy case.
+In August 1982, Johns Manville filed a historic bankruptcy case.
 By filing a bankruptcy action, a company can obtain protection from creditors.
 The company had been named as a defendant in more than 16,000 lawsuits.
-Johns-Manville was a billion dollar, Fortune 500 company, and at the time was the largest American company to ever file bankruptcy.
+Johns Manville was a billion-dollar, Fortune 500 company, and at the time was the largest American company to ever file bankruptcy.
 Many other companies would soon follow suit.

 Relevant Laws and Examples of Banned Uses of Asbestos